Quantifying community evolution in temporal networks: Results

-In the email-EU-core dataset (Fig.~\ref{fig:email-similarity}), which captures email communications within a large European research institution, we observed a significant decrease in UNMI readings around December 2003 and 2004, corresponding to the Christmas holiday periods.
-During the same time, INMI readings showed a notable increase but the UNMI had a decrease (see zoom in).
+In the email-EU-core dataset (Fig.~\ref{fig:email-similarity}), which captures email communications within a large European research institution, we observed a significant decrease in UAMI readings around December 2003 and 2004, corresponding to the Christmas holiday periods.
+During the same time, IAMI readings showed a notable increase but the UAMI had a decrease (see zoom in).
 This suggests that while there were substantial changes in the overall network—reflected by the varying node sets due to personnel changes and reduced communication activity—the core group of staff who remained active maintained similar interaction patterns.
 This shows how the measures respond differently to a change in network membership and is consistent with the results on synthetic data.
-The INMI is consistently higher because in this network the actual participants change greatly between windows as different members of the organisation become more or less active in sending and receiving emails.
+The IAMI is consistently higher because in this network the actual participants change greatly between windows as different members of the organisation become more or less active in sending and receiving emails.
 The network size remains constant over time and the thickness of the diagonal shows that communities are being formed at the same rate throughout.

 For the Math Overflow dataset (Fig.~\ref{fig:math-similarity}), an online platform where users ask and answer mathematical questions, the results showed that communities are slowly forming but have not yet established stable structures.
 The open and fluid interaction model of the platform allows users to freely engage in discussions without strict group boundaries, making it challenging for strong communities to form.
-Although users change, both INMI and UNMI show the main diagonal thickening over time indicating that as time.
-This could indicate that as time continues users begin to form loosely connected communities, leading to a slow but steady strengthening of community similarity among the core users.
+Although users change, both IAMI and UAMI show the main diagonal thickening over time indicating that as time continues users begin to form loosely connected communities.
+This leads to a slow but steady strengthening of community similarity among the core users.
 The graph here shows the whole history of the network so we might expect no coherent communities at the beginning of the data set.